mtgims/NovelScraper/CONTRIBUTING.md

 - **Shared code first.** Anything not tied to a platform belongs in `jvmSharedMain`; `androidMain` and `desktopMain` hold only what genuinely differs (audio sinks, file pickers, the browser, window handling).
-A platform difference that leaks into shared code is a bug waiting for the other target.
 - **Sentence indices are a contract.** The reader's highlighting, narration and the resume point all index the same flattened chapter text, and both platforms must produce it identically.
 The golden files under